SiThuTun-mdy/spring-petclinic/README.Docker.md

 `docker build -t java-docker-image-test --progress=plain --no-cache --target=test .`

+CI/CD pipelines can be set up to build and push your image to a registry

+Create Repository variable in GitHub
+DOCKER_USERNAME : docker ID

+Create Repository secret in GitHub
+DOCKERHUB_TOKEN : PAT of Docker Hub

 Consult Docker's [getting started](https://docs.docker.com/go/get-started-sharing/) docs for more detail on building and pushing.